saymrwulf/onnxruntime/notes.md

 2022-03-19T08:57:00 - Minor doc updates: linking to article on quantization (onnxruntime) 2022-03-19T04:24:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (onnxruntime) 2022-03-31T22:07:00 - Quick fix, referencing a known issue from the official repo (onnxruntime)
+2003 paper) (onnxruntime) 2022-03-31T22:07:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2022-03-31T23:58:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)